 The school is not responsible for any lost, stolen, or damaged cell phones.
 All electronic devices are brought to school at their own risk.

 There may be an occasion when a student might be given permission to bring one of these items to school for a specific educational purpose.
 In this instance, the teacher will discuss this with the student and/or parent/caregiver.
 Your support is appreciated.
 The building principal has discretion over the safety and appropriateness of all items.

 Lost and Found Articles

 Check the “Lost and Found” regularly for any lost items.
 Found articles will be displayed periodically so that students may make claims.
 Helpful hint: All personal articles belonging to your student should be marked or labeled on the inside with the student’s name.
-This includes book bags, wallets, lunch boxes, and articles of clothing such as sweaters, jackets, hats, etc. Unclaimed items will be donated at the middle and end of the school year.
+This includes book bags, wallets, lunch boxes, and articles of clothing such as sweaters, jackets, hats, etc. Unclaimed items will be donated at the end of each trimester.

 Money and Valuables